psifrous/Kryptonic/README.md

 <h3 align=center>
  <img align=center width="20%" src="https://github.com/psifrous/Kryptonic/blob/master/images/azure.png" />
 </h3>
-This project was fully developed on the Azure platform
+This project was developed on the Azure platform

 - WebApp module of Azure to host the website(webapp) which is available at **http://mlh-jaipur.azurewebsites.net/**